GUIDELINES FOR AUTHORS

 Apart from chapter headings and sub-headings avoid any kind of formatting in the main text of the manuscripts.

-Original scientific papers are the results of empirically- or theoretically-based scientific research, which employ scientific methods, and which report experimental or observational aspects of sports science and its sub-disciplines, which contribute to understanding of the impact of physical activity on quality of life.
-Manuscripts concerning current issues in the field such as physical education, recreation, sport, health, sport psychology, sports management, pedagogy and sociology are within the scope of the Journal.
+Original scientific papers are the results of empirically- or theoretically-based scientific research, which employ scientific methods, and report experimental or observational aspects of sports science and its sub-disciplines, which contribute to understanding the impact of physical activity on quality of life.
+Manuscripts concerning current issues in fields such as physical education, recreation, sports, health, sports psychology, sports management, pedagogy, and sociology are within the scope of the Journal.
 Descriptive analyses or data inferences should include rigorous methodological structure as well as sound theory.
 Your manuscript should include the following sections: Introduction, Methods, Results, and Discussion.

 Original scientific papers should be:

-Review papers should provide concise in-depth reviews of both established and new areas, based on a critical examination of the literature, analyzing the various approaches to a specific topic in all aspects of sports science and medicine, such as all clinical aspects of exercise, health, and sport; exercise physiology and biophysical investigation of sports performance; sport biomechanics; sports nutrition; rehabilitation, physiotherapy; sports psychology; sport pedagogy, sport history, sport philosophy, sport sociology, sport management; and all aspects of scientific support of the sports coaches from the natural, social and humanistic side.
+Review papers should provide concise in-depth reviews of both established and new areas, based on a critical examination of the literature, analyzing the various approaches to a specific topic in all aspects of sports science and medicine, such as all clinical aspects of exercise, health, and sport; exercise physiology and biophysical investigation of sports performance; sports biomechanics; sports nutrition; rehabilitation, physiotherapy; sports psychology; sports pedagogy, sports history, sport philosophy, sport sociology, sport management; and all aspects of scientific support of the sports coaches from the natural, social and humanistic side.

 Review papers should be: